-How do you define ‘quiet’ as in a quiet cat fountain?
+How do you define ‘quiet’ as in a “quiet cat fountain”?

-how much water sounds a fountain makes
+how much water sounds a cat fountain makes

-ThirstyCats creates (all by hand) fountains with from one to five streams.
-Generally the more streams the louder the water sounds fountain but there are caveats to this.
+ThirstyCats creates (all by hand) cat water fountains with from one to five streams.
+Generally the more streams the louder the water sounds but there are caveats to this.
 A somewhat turbulent stream, which we sometimes do create, will be louder than a smooth stream.
 All fountains can be adjusted by a lever on the pump which simply lets in more or less water.